 Feeling stiff and sore?
 Though total rest is tempting when your body is recuperating from a hard workout, you will likely recover more quickly — and you’ll come back even stronger — if you forgo complete downtime in favor of a recovery workout.

-Smart recovery workouts minimize these compensations by improving stability, opening up stiff areas, and improving head-to-toe posture and alignment, a process that helps avoid compounding minor injuries and hiccups in the healing process.
+Smart recovery workouts improve stability, open up stiff areas, and improve head-to-toe posture and alignment, explains coach Brian Bradley, vice president of the postural-therapy company Egoscue.
+This helps avoid compounding minor injuries and hiccups in the healing process.

-Do the moves for a month, once a day if possible, and you will likely start to notice substantial changes in other areas as well.
-In addition to having better posture, students who have participated in the Egoscue program long term report improvements in sleep habits, digestion and immune function.
+Do the moves once a day, if possible, for a month, and you’ll likely notice substantial changes in other areas as well.
+In addition to better posture, long-term participants in the Egoscue program report improvements in sleep habits, digestion, and immune function.

 1. Standing Elbow Curls

-- Keeping your knuckles near your temples, squeeze your elbows toward one another in front of you, touching them if possible.
+- Squeeze your elbows toward one another in front of you.

 2. Sitting Cats and Dogs